peteroupc/html3dutil/doc/H3DU.Math.md

  <a name='H3DU.Math.quatToAxisAngle'></a>
 ### (static) H3DU.Math.quatToAxisAngle(a)

-Calculates the angle and <a href="tutorial-glmath.md">axis of rotation</a> for this quaternion.
+Calculates the vector rotation for this quaternion in the form of the angle to rotate the vector by and an <a href="tutorial-glmath.md">axis of rotation</a> to rotate that vector around.

 #### Parameters